-Our District has an obligation to you and to Pennsylvania Department of Education (PDE) to support your child’s regular attendance at school.
-B-SSD Policy 204 in accordance with the PDE Compulsory Attendance law, requires the following processes be followed for all school age students from the time the child enters school until the age of seventeen years:
+Our District has an obligation to you and to the Pennsylvania Department of Education (PDE) to support your child’s regular attendance at school.
+RVSD Policy 204 in accordance with the PDE Compulsory Attendance law, requires the following processes be followed for all school-age students from the time the child enters school until the age of seventeen years:

 All student absences are counted as unexcused/unlawful until your child’s school receives a written excuse explaining the reason for the absence.